Convex-Dev/design/docs/cad/003_encoding/README.md

 If a cell is embedded, it MUST NOT be included in the encoding of another cell by external reference.
 This restriction is required to guarantee uniqueness of encoding (if not enforced, child cells might be encoded as either an embedded reference or by external reference, thus giving two or more different encodings for the parent cell).

 An embedded cell MUST have an encoding of 140 bytes or less.
-This restriction helps ensure that cell encodings which may contain many child embedded references cannot exceed the overall 8191 byte limit.
+This restriction helps to ensure that cell encodings which may contain many child embedded references cannot exceed the overall 8191 byte limit.

 #### External References